A to Z: Pectus Excavatum

 Severe cases can cause a deep hollow in the chest and could affect the heart and lungs.
 The visual appearance of pectus excavatum might cause self-esteem issues for some kids.

 Keep in Mind

 Pectus excavatum can be completely harmless if it's not affecting how the lungs or heart work.
-But it can cause someone to have a poor self-image.
 Surgery often can correct the condition and treat any heart or lung issues.
-Physiotherapy and exercises to strengthen muscles are also helpful.
+Physical therapy and exercises to strengthen muscles are also helpful.